Zimbwa03/PharmaCare/PharmaCarePro/replit.md

 - Use DeepSeek for drug interactions (NOT OpenAI)
 - Use Gemini for analytics and forecasting
 - Color scheme: White background with professional blue accent
-- Database: Supabase PostgreSQL via Transaction Pooler
+- Database: Supabase PostgreSQL (postgres-js driver, NOT Neon)
 - Authentication: Replit Auth (OIDC)

 ## System Status